swiftlang/swift-evolution/proposals/NNNN-async-stream-backpressure.md

         })
     }
 } catch {
-    // `write(contentsOf)` throws if the asynchronous stream already terminated }
+    // `write(contentsOf:)` throws if the asynchronous stream already terminated }
 ```